-CPCMS is a statewide case management system that includes docketing, accounting and other important case management functions.
-It will be used primarily by clerks of courts, court administration and judges and their staffs.
-The system produces over 400 forms and reports, including master account reports.
-It provides a facility to export report data from the system to other applications such as Excel and Access so that counties can customize the presentation of information in their counties if desired.
+CPCMS is a statewide case management system for Pennsylvania's trial courts that includes docketing, accounting and other important case management functions.
+The first phase of development covers criminal courts, and it will be used primarily by clerks of courts, court administration and judges and their staffs.

+The system produces more than 400 forms and reports, including master account reports.
+It provides a facility to export report data from the system to other applications such as Excel and Access so that counties can customize the presentation of information, if desired.